KKtheGhost/E5_Developer_Renew/README.md

 ## **Disclaimer**
 This project is for educational and experimental purposes only.
 I am not responsible for any damage caused by this project.
 Please use it at your own risk.

+## **Counter**
+As Github will disable inactive projects' action, we could add count here to activate it.
+- 1